 Impaction

 The most common issue.
 When the anal gland secretions thicken or the gland doesn't empty properly, the fluid builds up and becomes difficult to express.
 Impacted glands cause discomfort and scooting.
-According to VCA Animal Hospitals, overweight dogs and dogs with frequent soft stools are especially prone because there isn't enough pressure to empty the glands normally.
+Overweight dogs and dogs with frequent soft stools are especially prone because there isn't enough pressure to empty the glands normally.

 Infection